quilt/etk/doc/src/ch02-lang/ch02-expressions.md

 ## Definition

 An **expression** is a standard infix mathematical expression that is evaluated during assembly.
-It's computed value *must* fit within the preceeding `push`'s size allowance.
+Its computed value *must* fit within the preceding `push`'s size allowance (eg. less than 256 for `push8`).

 ### Terms